dlevell/25Live_InteractiveReports/EventChangesByVersion_README.txt

 Note: It appears that an event created in R25 starts with Version 0.

+Since created events are version 1 in 25Live, you could add a filter to only look at VERSION_NUMBER > 1 and it would not show created events (except those created in R25 and edited once. :) )

 Fields in the report:
 Event Locator
 Event Name